-24 Parkside Plaza Address: 1826-1850 S Norfolk St Zoning: Neighborhood Commercial with Multi-Family Residential Overlay (C1-0.5/R4) General Plan Designations: Neighborhood Commercial with Multi-Family Residential Overlay APNs: 035-381-030 035-381-020 Lot Size: 6.07 acres 0.58 acres Total Lot Size: 6.65 acres Site Ownership: Consolidated Max Allowable Base Densities: 50 units/acre (or 332 units) State Density Bonus: 166 additional units (50% density bonus) Proposed General Plan Base Density: 40-99 units/acre (or 332-658 units) Project Status: Potential Site for Housing Redevelopment Existing Conditions: The lot is occupied by Parkside Plaza, a shopping center with several big box retail stores and some smaller commercial storefronts leased to an assortment of businesses including restaurants and other retail uses.
+24 Parkside Plaza Address: 1826-1850 S Norfolk Street Zoning: Neighborhood Commercial with Multi-Family Residential Overlay (C1-0.5/R4) General Plan Designations: Neighborhood Commercial with Multi-Family Residential Overlay

+Site Ownership: Consolidated Max Allowable Base Densities: 50 units/acre (or 332 units) State Density Bonus: 166 additional units (50% density bonus) Proposed General Plan Base Density: 40-99 units/acre (or 332-658 units) Project Status: Potential Site for Housing Redevelopment APNs: Lot Size: Total Lot Size: 035-381-030 6.07 acres 6.65 acres 035-381-020 0.58 acres

+APNs: Lot Size: Total Lot Size:

+035-381-030 6.07 acres 6.65 acres

+035-381-020 0.58 acres

+Existing Conditions: The lot is occupied by Parkside Plaza, a shopping center with several big box retail stores and some smaller commercial storefronts leased to an assortment of businesses including restaurants and other retail uses.
 There are several vacancies.
 Construction of the original shopping center began in 1959, and major updates were made to the exterior and floor plans of the buildings in several different stages throughout the late 1980s and the 1990s.
 The site has great potential for redevelopment because it is underutilized.
 Large portions of the two parcels are taken up by a surface parking lot such that the existing FAR is about 0.31.
 The residential overlay allows residential developments to have a FAR of up to 2.0, exceeding the maximum floor area ratio of the underlying zoning district.
-Development Opportunity: For the purposes of the Housing Element Adequate Sites List, staff estimates a realistic capacity of 332 units of housing, the maximum allowed given the base zoning and proximity to other multi-family developments, such as 1885 S Norfolk St (Fish Market).
-Should the developer/property owner choose to utilize the state density bonus, the development could produce up to 498 residential units.
+Development Opportunity: For the purposes of the Housing Element Adequate Sites List, staff estimates a realistic capacity of 332 units of housing, the maximum allowed given the base zoning and proximity to other multi-family developments, such as 1885 S. Norfolk Street (Fish Market).
+Should the developer/property owner choose to utilize the State density bonus, the development could produce up to 498 residential units.
 Adoption of the General Plan Update's land use map will increase the base density of these sites to between 332-658 units.
 Site Constraints: Staff has identified this site's proximity to Highway 92 as a potential constraint, due to potential air quality impacts.
 These impacts can be mitigated through design.
 Proximity to Transit: Located 1.2 miles away from Hayward Park Caltrain Station and 1.6 miles from South El Camino Real.